deprosun/DataFlattener/readme.md

 /*
 --Parent/Child Table--

 you can create child tables simply by adding another TABLE inside the parent TABLE clause by telling which field you want to create rows FROM.
-And when we create a child table, it is mandatory that you specify a PK (primary key) in the parent table and FK in the child table.
-This way DataFlattener realizes that it needs to copy the value of `donutUniqueId` down to all the rows in child table so that it can be used as foreign key.
+Sometimes we need to add extra information (or rather need extra values) needed to generate child rows.
+We depict such language with `WITH (donutUniqueId = donutId)` where `donutUniqueId` is a field key that evaluate the value of it in the parent JSON and `donutId` is a variable name holding the value for it.
+This value is then accessed using the variable you defined, here variable is `donutId`.
+As we can the second mapping using `donutId` as a mapping rule for column name `donutParentId`.

 --Why is it not "batters.batter.id"?--